pavel-malin/pavel-malin/README.md

 - 👋 Hi, I’m @pavel-malin
 - 👀 I’m interested in cpp, java/kotlin and python.
 Gamedev
 - 🌱 I’m currently learning cpp and unreal engine .
-- 💞️ I’m looking to collaborate on instagram.com/@malin_root/
+- 💞️ I’m looking to collaborate on https://www.instagram.com/@malin_root/
-- 💞️ I’m looking to collaborate on instagram.com/@malinrootgames/
+- 💞️ I’m looking to collaborate on https://www.instagram.com/@malinrootgames/
 - 💞️ I’m looking to collaborate on https://www.youtube.com/channel/UCSLrwIHiXj_N2cfmXejfkqQ/featured
-- 📫 How to reach me ...
+- 📫 How to reach me  https://www.instagram.com/@malinrootgames/ and https://www.youtube.com/channel/UCSLrwIHiXj_N2cfmXejfkqQ/featured

 <!---
 pavel-malin/pavel-malin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.